roc-lang/examples/examples/index.md

 Here are some small examples of ways to do various things in Roc.

+You can find the source code for all of these at [github.com/roc-lang/examples](https://github.com/roc-lang/examples/)

 - [Hello, World!](/HelloWorld/README.html)
 - [FizzBuzz](/FizzBuzz/README.html)
 - [Pattern Matching](/PatternMatching/README.html)